SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 - The inside of the barbed end was bevelled to reduce debris obstruction and maximize flow.

-- The hose clamp will be replaced with a spring style so it stays snug all the time.
-This screw style has a nasty habit of loosening with time.
+- The hose clamp will be replaced with a spring style so it stays snug.
+This screw style has a nasty habit of getting loose with time.

 It's interesting that if there is water in a settee, the pump can start when I step on board as the hull heels ever so slightly.
 I never thought this design would be this sensitive.
 I'm pleasantly surprised with how quickly it can empty the settee bilge though, especially when I sit on a gun whale to induce a heel.
 A lot quicker than any scoop or sponge I can shove down there and not messy.
 Both are benefits I never thought of.